 Several major upgrades and improvements have recently been introduced to the Airport’s facilities, including:

 - The 'Sense of Place' project, which aims to imbue the airports with visual and sensory elements from Cyprus' culture over a three-year period

-- An extensive refurbishment of Larnaka’s commercial areas, that is scheduled for completion in September 2020
+- An extensive refurbishment of Larnaka’s commercial areas

 - The introduction and operation of new technologies including mobile and remote check-in counters, real-time passenger information and BorderXpress interactive kiosks